 Voters in Rep. Anthony Weiner's home district in Brooklyn and Queens shook their heads in disbelief about the news that Weiner tearfully admitted to posting lewd photos of himself to women online.
 But most said Monday he would _ and should _ politically survive, saying they had voted for him before and would again.
-The seven-term Democratic congressman may have done something dumb, voters outside his district office in Queens said, but it wasn't criminal.
+The seven-term congressman may have done something dumb, voters outside his Kew Gardens district office, said, but it wasn't criminal.

 Weiner's confession to lying about posting a photo of his crotch on Twitter had been blown "way out of proportion," said Ralph Sepulveda, a 58-year-old film editor.